-Size and weight aren’t much of a concern for built-in grills, but those factors do matter for freestanding models you’ll be moving around.
-Striking the right balance between worksurface size and portability is key.
+Size and weight aren’t much of a concern for the best outdoor built-in grills, but those factors do matter for freestanding models you’ll be moving around.
+Striking the right balance between work surface size and portability is key.

 A compact natural gas grill may weigh 80 or 90 pounds, while a larger stainless steel grill can weigh more than 250 pounds.
 Most freestanding grills have wheels built in to make it fairly easy to move them around the patio or into the garage for winter storage.

-Many manufacturers use the number of burgers that will fit on the grill at one time as a measurement of its size.
+Many grill manufacturers use the number of burgers that will fit on its cooking surface at one time as a measurement of its size.
 A larger grill might fit 30 or more burgers and measure more than 5 feet across (including the side wings).
 A compact grill might fit 18 or 20 burgers and measure less than 3 feet across.

-There’s more to a grill’s cooking surface than the number of burgers it can hold.
-You should also consider the number of burners it has and whether it has side-burners, warming racks, and more.
+There’s more to a grill’s cooking surface than the amount of burgers it can hold.
+You should also consider the number of burners it has and whether it has side-burners, warming rack, and more.

 A compact or smaller grill will usually have enough room to cook a handful of burgers and hot dogs as well as a rack for warming buns.
 These grills generally offer around 400 square inches of cooking surface, two burners, and a small prep surface on either side of the grill.